 - Sixteen hours of live instruction.

-- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test
+- Instructors who have scored in at least the 98th percentile on an officially administered LSAT

-- An extensive coursebook containing real LSAT prep questions, LSAT prep drills, numerous analyses, and other LSAT study tools
+- An in-depth workbook containing real LSAT prep questions, LSAT prep drills, numerous analyses, and other LSAT study tools

 - Licensed use of over 1300 real LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world

 - Ten full-length diagnostic exams with comprehensive performance analyses available for each

 - Use of the TestMasters Online Resource Center to score LSAT Prep Tests and to receive comprehensive score reports

 I am currently living in McGehee.
 Is it possible to switch locations during the TestMasters LSAT course?